Trendyol/cbef/SECURITY.md

 ## Reporting a Vulnerability

-If you encounter any security issues, please do not hesitate to create a new [issue](https://github.com/trendyol/cbef/issues/new).
+If you encounter any security issues, please do not hesitate to create a new [issue](https://github.com/trendyol/cbef/issues/new) with `security` label.